What's Going On?

 VGS Genealogy Workshops

-We hope to see you at our genealogy workshops.
+Our popular VGS 2-hour genealogy workshops have started up again after a summer break.
 The speakers will be informative and your registration fee will help cover costs at our Resource Centre.
 Come early to enjoy a cup of coffee and meet the other attendees.

 VGS Volunteers, Coordinators and Directors Needed

 Your help is needed!
-Executive members (elections in June), Coordinators and committee members are required for several important jobs within the Society.
+Directors, Coordinators and committee members are required for several important positions within the Society.
 We are also in need of volunteers for our Resource Centre and at special events and projects - openings all year long.